 Radiation oncology services at the VMC

-The Western College of Veterinary Medicine (WCVM) plans to purchase and install a new linear accelerator that will allow the WCVM Veterinary Medical Centre (WCVM) to offer a wider range of advanced radiation treatment services to its oncology patients.
+The Western College of Veterinary Medicine (WCVM) has installed a new linear accelerator that will allow the WCVM Veterinary Medical Centre (VMC) to offer a wider range of advanced radiation treatment services to its oncology patients.

 About